 Skripnik laughed.
-"There can be no neutrals' now," he said.
+"There can be no 'neutrals' now," he said.
 "We've won!"
 His sharp, bearded face glowed with an almost religious exaltation.
-"More than sixty delegates have arrived from the Front, with assurances of support by all the armies except the troops on the Rumanian front, who have not been heard from.
-The Army Committees have suppressed all news from Petrograd, but we now have a regular system of couriers..."
+"More than sixty delegates have arrived from the front, with assurances of support by all the armies except the troops on the Rumanian front, who have not been heard from.
+The Army Committees have suppressed all news from Petrograd, but we now have a regular system of couriers...."

 Down in the front hall Kameniev was just entering, worn out by the all-night session of the Conference to Form a New Government, but happy.
 "Already the Socialist Revolutionaries are inclined to admit us into the new Government," he told me.
-"The right wing groups are frightened by the Revolutionary Tribunals; they demand, in a sort of panic, that we dissolve them before going any further. - We have accepted the proposition of the Vikzhel to form a homogeneous Socialist Ministry, and they're working on that now.
+"The right wing groups are frightened by the Revolutionary Tribunals; they demand, in a sort of panic, that we dissolve them before going any further....
+We have accepted the proposition of the Vikzhel to form a homogeneous Socialist Ministry, and they're working on that now.
 You see, it all springs from our victory.
-When we were down, they wouldn't have us at any price; not everybody's in favour of some agreement with the Soviets.- What we need is a really decisive victory.
-Kerensky wants an armistice, but he'll have to surrender^[2]..."
+When we were down, they wouldn't have us at any price; now everybody's in favour of some agreement with the Soviets....
+What we need is a really decisive victory.
+Kerensky wants an armistice, but he'll have to surrender....""2" That was the temper of the Bolshevik leaders.1 To a foreign journalist who asked Trotzky what statement he had to make to the world, Trotzky replied: "At this moment the only statement possible is the one we are making through the mouths of our cannon!"